msiddique-zz/stripe-integration-nodejs/README.md

 Go to `https://dashboard.stripe.com/`.
 Now go developer account <br />
 Go to webhooks tab.
 Click on Add Endpoint and paste the url copied from ngrok.
 Also add '/webhooks'at the end of link <br />
 So your link will look like this 'https://xxx-xxx-xxx.ngrok.io/webhooks' Now click on Select Events.
-Selcet 'Payment Intent' option and click on 'select all event'<br />
+Select 'Payment Intent' option and click on 'select all event'<br />
 Now click on button "Add Events"

 ### 9- Run the code